mpcox/203.328/README.md

 CTCCGCCGCTGAGTTGAAACACGTGCTACCATCCATTGGTGAAAAATTG
 ```

-This assembled sequence has an ID number of 1 and is 329 nucleotides long – just as we saw above.
+As recorded in the *stats.txt* file, this contig has an ID number of 1 and is 329 nucleotides long.
 Since the input reads were only 40 nucleotides long, the assembly process has clearly worked – at least to some extent.
-(Note that poorly assembled contigs – say, of very small size – may appear in the ‘stats.txt’ file, but the program often exclude them from the ‘contigs.fa’ file).
+But keep an eye out for poorly assembled contigs – say, contigs smaller than the input read size.
+These may appear in the *stats.txt* file and should be included in your analyses, but Velvet often excludes them from the *contigs.fa* file.

-Finally, we want to find out what organism this sequence comes from and what gene it represents.
-We will use [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and the [GenBank database](https://www.ncbi.nlm.nih.gov/genbank/).
+Finally, we want to find out what organism this sample originally cames from and what gene the sequences represents.
+We will use [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and the [GenBank database](https://www.ncbi.nlm.nih.gov/genbank/) to find this out.

-At the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) website, choose ‘nucleotide blast’.
+At the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) website, choose *nucleotide blast*.

 On the following page, paste your sequence into the box.
 Under ‘Database’, select ‘Others (nr etc.)’, or try a dedicated gene database, such as 'Reference RNA sequences (refseq_rna)'.
 Under ‘Optimize for’, select ‘Optimize for: Somewhat similar sequences (blastn)’.
-Then click, the **BLAST** button.
+Feel free to play around with other options, such as *megablast*.
+Finally, click the **BLAST** button.

-You should soon see a screen that looks something like this (formatting may vary depending on website updates):
+After a little while, you should see a screen that looks something like this (formatting changes regularly as the website is updated):

 <img src="graphics/example_blast_results.png" width="700"/>

 The red lines (top) represent good blast hits.
-You are looking for the best match to a gene or mRNA sequence (as opposed to an entire genome, chromosome or clone), which in this case is to GenBank entry NM_001178457.
-This accession comes from Saccharomyces cerevisiae (Baker’s yeast), and matches the calmodulin gene, which codes for a calcium ion binding protein.
+You want to look for the best match to a gene or mRNA sequence, as opposed to an entire genome, chromosome or clone.
+In this case, the best match is to GenBank entry NM_001178457.
+This accession comes from *Saccharomyces cerevisiae* (Baker’s yeast) and matches the calmodulin gene, which codes for a calcium ion binding protein.

 For some datasets, the top hits may be to entire genome sequences or other nucleotide fragments (e.g., chromosomes, bacterial artificial chromosomes or BACs, plasmids).
-You may have to look (well) down the BLAST list to identify what gene your sequence best matches to.
+You may have to look (well) down the BLAST list to identify what gene your sequence best matches to, but the matches are there.

-For fun, try blasting a single read from the original test input file ([ME8432.fastq](example/ME8432.fastq)).
-Does this differ from blasting your larger assembled fragment?
-If so, how? (*Hint*: the result may depend on the length of your reads, which varies from dataset to dataset).
+For fun, try blasting a single read from the original example input file ([ME8432.fastq](example/ME8432.fastq)).
+Does the result differ from blasting your larger assembled fragment?
+If so, how?

 ---